noob-master147/Personal-Website/CONTRIBUTION.md

 4. Push your code to your branch.

-5. Finally, open a PR against the `master` branch of this repository.
+5. Finally, open a PR against the `buffer` branch of this repository.

 Good luck!